tabz11/writing-chaincode/README.md

                         vendor.json
     ```

-    I wish to vendor `github.com/user/another-repo/` in `mychaincode` directory.
+    I wish to vendor `github.com/user/another-repo/`, but it does not yet exists in my `github.com` repo, into `mychaincode` directory.

+    In this case run the command `govendor add github.com/user/another-repo`.
+You could also use this command `govendor add +external`.
+This will pull **ALL** the artefacts in `$GOPATH` into `vendor` folder.

-    It is beyond the scope of this document but you could consider using the command `govendor add +external`.
-This will pull all the artefacts in `$GOPATH` into `vendor`.
-Please refer to [Govendor documentation](github.com/user/another-repo/) for details.
+    It is beyond the scope of this document to discuss all use cases pertaining to `govendor`.
+Please refer to [Govendor documentation](https://github.com/kardianos/govendor) for details.

 <hr>